 What Does the Patient Have To Say?

 After the dental procedure, Jinksie's owner said she felt much better!
 She started playing and fetching more than she did when she was a puppy.
 She became more active and ate better because the pain caused by dental disease was gone.
-Her owner plans to continue dental cleanings as needed to keep her feeling better than she has in years.
+Her owner plans to continue dental cleanings annually.

 Her owner plans to continue dental cleanings as needed to keep her furry companion feeling better than she has in years!

 Our veterinarians are well trained in dental care.
-We can make recommendations based on your pet's overall health and the health of their teeth, and provide you with treatment options.
-All of our dental procedures are performed under general/inhalant anesthesia.
+We can make recommendations based on your pet's health and provide you with treatment options.
+All of our dental procedures are performed under gas anesthesia.
 Anesthesia makes it possible to perform a thorough examination of the mouth and the dental procedure with no stress or pain to your pet.

-Prevention of dental disease is also very important.
-The gold standard is brushing your pet's teeth daily.
-However, we are realistic, realize that this may be difficult, and recommend brushing at least twice weekly.
-There are also many products such as dental chews and rinses that could help decrease tartar build-up and bacteria in the mouth.
+Prevention of dental disease is also important.
+The gold standard is brushing your pet's teeth daily, but brushing at least twice weekly can make a huge diffrence.
+There are also many products such as dental chews and rinses that help decrease tartar build-up and bacteria in the mouth.

 We offer dental consultation examinations and dental cleanings to examine your pet's mouth and make recommendations for further dental care.
 We want the best for your family and pets.